GraceBeyoko/Hwk_5/README.md

 ## What is the DAO about

-Arti DAO is a decentralized autonomous organization focused on curating and showcasing emerging artists.
+Arti DAO is a decentralized autonomous organization focused on curating and showcasing art pieces in a virtual art gallery.
 It allows members to propose new artworks and update a virtual gallery through on-chain governance.
 Members can delegate their voting power, vote on proposals, and exit the DAO entirely by rage quitting, burning their tokens and resetting their governance status.